GaloisInc/cryptol/README.md

 This will build Cryptol in place.
 From there, there are additional targets:

-- `make test`: run the regression test suite
+- `make test`: run the regression test suite (note: 4 failures is expected)
 - `make docs`: build the Cryptol documentation (requires [pandoc](http://johnmacfarlane.net/pandoc/) and
   [TeX Live](https://www.tug.org/texlive/))